uaraven/semblance/docs/manual.md

 Data types
 ----------

+  **NUMBERS**

+  Semblance has two number types - `integer` and `double`.

+  Internally integers can be represented as signed 64-bit numbers (long) *or* arbitrary size numbers (BigInteger).

+  If result of operation cannot fit in the 64 bits, then it will be widened to BigInteger automatically.
+If the result *can* fit into 64 bits (even if operands were BigIntegers) it will be transformed to long.
+This means that as long as your numbers fit into signed 64-bit number, you get better performance, however, if they don't fit you don't need to worry.

+  Promoting to double is also done automatically if one of the operands is double.

+  **STRINGS**

+  Strings are everything inside double quotes.
+Some special characters can be escaped with backslash `\`, like `t`,`n`,`r`,`f`,`b`.
+Escapes for any other characters will be ignored, so `\y` will be interpreted just as `y`.
+  Double quote character inside the string should be escaped.

+  Examples of the strings:

+     "String"
+     "S\tring" -> S<tab code>ring
+     "\"S\tri\ng\"" -> "S<tab code>tri<cr code>g"

+  Multi-line strings are supported with triple double quotes.
+No escape processing is done for multi-line strings.

+      """This is a
+      multiline
+      string"""

   **LIST**

     (value value ...)

   List is a function itself.
-Expression `(list-var 3)` will return value of the fourth list elevent (lists are zero-based)
+Expression `(list-var 3)` will return value of the fourth list element (lists are zero-based)

     (let ((x '(1 2 3)))